Planning the exchange

 Follow the political situation around the world and decide if you want to go on exchange to certain countries.
 If you finally decide to decline an assigned exchange place due to e.g. a natural disaster, Hanken can only in certain limited cases try to arrange a new exchange place to another university.

 When you choose the partner university, it is important that you are aware that the semester dates vary, and the semester division is not always the same as at Hanken.
 The autumn term at some universities doesn’t start until October and goes through to January-March, which means you have to go back after Christmas to complete the term and examinations.
-Check the exact term dates on university's websites or in the Fact sheet in the Mobility Online portal.
+You can find estimations in the file below.
+Please check the exact term dates on university's websites or in the Fact sheet in the Mobility Online portal.
 Please note that you cannot cancel the semester before the semester ends and you have passed all exams.

 Possible language test